PoisotLab/ms_network_prediction/manuscript.md

 site can be predicted either by combining independent single-species SDMs (stacked-SDMs, SSDMs) or by directly modelling the entire species assemblage and multiple species at the same time (joint SDMs, JSDMs) [@Norberg2019ComEva].
-Building on the JSDM framework, hierarchical modeling of species communities [@Ovaskainen2017HowMak] has the advantage of capturing processes that structure communities.
+Building on the JSDM framework, hierarchical modelling of species communities [@Ovaskainen2017HowMak] has the advantage of capturing processes that structure communities.
 Spatially Explicit Species Assemblage Modeling (SESAM) constrains SDM predictions using macro-ecological models [@Guisan2011SesNew]